Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Cons:

-• Requires recording through Riverside (can't upload existing videos)
+• Have to record through Riverside (can't upload existing videos)

 • Subscription required